InfamousMusicify/FamousBros-Faithful-Venom/README.md

 ~~Old Download/Install mini tutorial:  Click "FB-FV Downloads.md" and then click the link to the version of the pack you wish to download.
 Paste the Resource Pack into your .minecraft/resourcepacks folder.~~

+Disclaimer:
+Faithful team does not allow there pack to be redistributed freely, I went and got permission from the team to create and share this pack with the public.
+With the intent to share nostalgic textures/sounds with all.
+I will take the pack down if the team requests it.

 Cheers

 - Infamous